 MVAC is methotrexate, vinblastine sulfate, adriamycin, and cisplatin.
 In my case, all of these lovely things were given to me via infusion into my port.

 M - Methotrexate

-Methotrexate was developed in the late 1940s and they started using it to treat cancers in the 1950s.
+Methotrexate was developed in the late 1940s, and they started using it to treat cancers in the 1950s.
 Prior to this, cancer treatment was limited to surgery and radiation, which - as I'm sure you can imagine - did not have great survival rates on their own.
-According to my research on Cancer.gov, the introduction of methotrexate increased cure rates to 80%.2
+According to my research, introducing methotrexate increased cure rates to 80 percent.2

 Methotrexate side effects

 Known side effects include blurred or sudden loss of vision, confusion, decreased urination, difficulty breathing or swallowing, difficulty moving, fever, hair loss, headache, hives, impaired speech, itching, joint pain, loss of consciousness, memory loss, muscle pain, reddened eyes, seizures, skin rash, stiff neck, swelling of extremities, swollen gums, vomiting, and weakness.2-3

 V - Vinblastine sulfate

 Vinblastine was isolated in 1958 from the Madagascar periwinkle.
 They quickly learned to make it synthetically to yield higher volumes.4

 Known side effects include bone pain, chest pain, chills, constipation, diarrhea, difficulty breathing, dizziness, fever, hair loss, headache, hearing loss, jaw pain, loss of appetite, miscellaneous aches, mouth sores, nausea, neuropathy, seizures, sore throat, stomach pain, unusual bleeding or bruising, unusual tiredness or weakness, vomiting, and weight loss.4-5